The 2016 SCOTT Enduro Cup presented by Vittoria offers four stops at Moab, UT, Angel Fire, NM, Sun Valley, ID, and Park City, UT.

 Somewhere between grueling cross-country and rowdy downhill mountain bike racing, Enduro has emerged as one of the sport’s most popular race disciplines.
 To many unfamiliar with the sport, however, its format and requirements may seem a bit ambiguous.
 Enduro is a multi-stage race format, which combines descending timed stages and untimed transfer stages.
 Originating in Europe, the format migrated to the United States over a decade ago and has continued to escalate in popularity.
 Enduro is similar in many ways to Super-D, but takes place on a much larger scale.
 The racing portions of both formats are gravity fed, however, racers should be prepared to complete significant transfer stages in Enduro between each timed stage.

-“Enduro racing is the most fun format of racing and doesn’t require you to kill yourself on the climbs,” said Enduro Cup Competition Director Ali Goulet.
+“Enduro racing is the most fun format of racing and doesn’t require you to kill yourself on the climbs,” said Enduro Cup Founder & Ambassador Ali Goulet.
 “People actually get to enjoy the race.”

 In 2012, Goulet noticed an absence of Enduros in Utah and founded the Wasatch Enduro at Canyons Resort.
-Since then, Goulet has partnered with Salt Lake City based Mountain Sports International to create the three-race Scott Enduro Cup presented by GoPro series.
+Since then, Goulet has partnered with Salt Lake City based Mountain Sports International to create the three-race Enduro Cup series.
 A champion for the sport, Goulet claims Enduro racing is the most welcoming format for mountain bikers of all disciplines and abilities.

 “The appeal of the Enduro format is that it utilizes riders’ fitness and technical skills providing a level playing field for both super technical and fit athletes,” remarked Goulet.
 “Ultimately, the best Enduro riders will have a good balance of both.”

 While males make up the majority of the sport’s participation, it is also an excellent format for both elite and amateur female racers.
-Elite female riders participating in the 2013 Enduro Cup season noted how much they enjoyed getting to know their fellow competitors as opposed to more cutthroat cross country races where social opportunities are limited.
+Elite female riders participating in the past Enduro Cup seasons noted how much they enjoyed getting to know their fellow competitors as opposed to more cutthroat cross-country races where social opportunities are limited.

 Similarly, amateur riders appreciated the opportunity to gain advice and support from more experienced female colleagues throughout the duration of the event.